 - Out of all fiber sourced, 1.6% is from "High Risk" or unknown origins and remains to be purchased as FSC certified through 2021

 Preference for Recycled Fiber in our Supply Chain

 To reduce our use of virgin fiber, we will maintain a preference for recycled fiber where feasible and where we believe it is a more sustainable alternative to virgin fiber.
 The final choice of fiber will be determined by quality and food safety requirements, product specification and performance and legal requirements.

 Landscape Programs in High-Risk Origins

 As we move forward in implementing this Action Plan, Mars will continue to work with government, industry, communities and civil society stakeholders.
-Each year we will compare our ongoing progress against our commitments and each of our strategic choices.
+Each year we will compare our ongoing progress against our commitments, including the Pulp & Paper CGF FPC Roadmap, and each of our strategic choices.